Modern C++

 C++ organizes the language types in two main categories:

-language itself and don’t require additional headers
+Types provided by the language itself that don’t require additional headers

 Arithmetic types: integer and floating point